scholarships-and-grants

 Scholarship recipients are required to:

-1. Self-allocate their scholarship funding to units via the Scholarship Tab in myHETIconnect before the Census Date of each Teaching Period.
+1. Self-allocate their scholarship funding to units via the Scholarship Tab in myHETIconnect before the Census Date of each Teaching Period

-2. Actively engage with learning activities and support resources; and complete the unit assessment/s to at least a pass grade for stackable credit, or the alternate for professional development completion (Certificate of Completion).
+2. Actively engage with learning activities and support resources; and complete the unit assessment/s to at least a pass grade

-3. Participate in a feedback survey and other unit evaluation processes, that inform the quality improvement of learning at HETI.
+3. Participate in a feedback survey and other unit evaluation processes, that inform the quality improvement of learning at HETI

 ACADEMIC REQUIREMENTS